silverbiology/dwca-reader/README.md

 ### getSchema(callback)

 This function is inheritly called in the readData function, so it never needs to be called.
 It accesses the meta.xml file.
-If the meta.xml is not found, it has a callback of the type function(err, msg).
+If the meta.xml is not found, it has a callback of the type function(err, schema).

 ### import2mongo(options, callback)